davidmbochi/spring-civo-cloud/README.md

-## Deploy a Spring application to civo kubernetes cluster
+## Deploy a Spring Boot application to the Civo Kubernetes cluster
-This is a Spring Boot application that was developed with the aim of being deployed to Civo kubernetes cluster.
+This is a Spring Boot application that was developed to be deployed to the Civo Kubernetes cluster.
 The following are the steps that you use to deploy the application if you are using a Linux machine.

-## Create a kubernetes cluster
+## Create a Kubernetes cluster

 ```bash
 sudo civo kubernetes create spring-boot-app --size=g4s.kube.medium --nodes=3 --wait